itsbhavsagar/ecommerce-website/client/README.md

 ### Special thanks to the creators of React, Tailwind CSS, Node.js, Express, and MongoDB for making this project possible.

+## Hacktoberfest 2025

+🎉 This project is participating in **Hacktoberfest 2025**! 🎉

+We welcome contributions of all types, whether you're fixing bugs, improving documentation, or adding new features.
+Check out our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines and [Issues](https://github.com/yourusername/ecommerce-website/issues) labeled `hacktoberfest` to get started.

+Happy hacking! 🚀

 Feel free to fork this repo and improve it!
 Happy coding! 😊

 ---